Article

 Assumptions can lead to unexpected and negative financial impacts.
 These assumptions can lead to errors that result in money being “left on the table.”
 A frank appraisal of your sales and use tax processes is a good place to start so that you can make the right decisions to improve efficiency and protect your business.
 These six questions can help you with that appraisal:

-Some manufacturing companies have done reverse audits only to find they had overpaid tax in hundreds of thousands and sometimes millions of dollars.
+Some manufacturing companies have done reverse audits only to find they had overpaid taxes by hundreds of thousands and sometimes millions of dollars.
 Those overpayments are hidden costs and can be significant.

 Many manufacturing suppliers get this wrong.
-With e-commerce and other digital channels being rapidly adopted in different parts of the world, suppliers suddenly have a global reach, but they don’t necessarily have global tax expertise.
+As e-commerce and other digital channels rapidly gain adoption worldwide, suppliers suddenly have a global reach but don’t necessarily have global tax expertise.

-A company may often buy items into inventory, without initially knowing how or where those things will be put to use.
-Once such items are moved and put into inventory, this creates a second point in the transaction lifecycle when the tax team applies a tax analysis.
-It’s important to have a tax accrual process in place to identify such transactions and calculate tax appropriately to minimize audit exposure.
+A company may often buy items into inventory without initially knowing how or where those things will be put to use.
+Once such items are moved and put into inventory, a second point in the transaction lifecycle is created when the tax team applies a tax analysis.
+It’s essential to have a tax accrual process in place to identify such transactions and calculate tax appropriately to minimize audit exposure.

 If you pay too much and it is discovered, the government is under no obligation to tell you about it or refund that tax.
 It is up to you to prevent overpayments — and if you find any overpayments, it’s up to you to request a refund.
-Furthermore, if you rely on third-party consultants to manage this process, that is yet another additional cost as a result of not getting the tax right in the first place.
+Furthermore, if you rely on third-party consultants to manage this process, that is yet another additional cost due to not getting the tax right in the first place.

-You can reduce the risk of penalties if you accurately identify and track tax-exempt purchases and exemption certificates.
-This is a complex process because the exemptions vary by tax jurisdiction.
+You can reduce the risk of penalties if you accurately identify and track tax-exempt purchases and exemption certificates — a complex process because the exemptions vary by tax jurisdiction.
 For example, some states have exemptions on products or services for R&D, some for manufacturing equipment, and so on.
 It’s important to ensure that your customers are supplying you with accurate exemption certificate information and you are exempting sales only when warranted.

 Manufacturing companies face unpredictable tax challenges

-The challenges manufacturers face are exacerbated by rapid changes in regulations and tax codes, the breakdown and restructuring of supply chains, and shifting market demands.
-In the Thomson Reuters 2020 Corporate Tax Departments Survey, more than 300 tax managers and executives were asked to reflect on the biggest challenges facing their teams.
-Even prior to the global pandemic, 30% of the respondents cited a need for new technology as a major challenge.
-An additional 14% said they faced pressure to create greater efficiency, and 9% were juggling it all with reduced budgets.
+Rapid changes in regulations and tax codes, the breakdown and restructuring of supply chains, and shifting market demands exacerbate the challenges manufacturers face.
+The Thomson Reuters 2023 Corporate Tax Departments Survey asked more than 300 tax managers and executives to reflect on the biggest challenges facing their teams.
+Respondents from close to one-half of businesses (47%) said they feel their tax department is under-resourced.

-Many of these tax leaders understand that technology and automation can help them address some of the challenges they are facing.
-They realize that technology investments can have an immediate and dramatic impact on the bottom line.
-And automating procure-to-pay processes could prevent tax overpayments and save money.
+Many of these tax leaders understand that technology and automation can help them address some of their challenges.
+They realize that technology investments can have an immediate and dramatic impact on the bottom line and that automating procure-to-pay processes could prevent tax overpayments and save money.

-For example, Lenovo, a global manufacturer of personal computers, aligned its tax strategies with business processes by automating and integrating its indirect tax processes with Thomson Reuters ONESOURCE™ Determination.
-This allowed Lenovo to overcome the logistic and geographic challenges of consolidating corporate tax processes globally, streamlining and integrating tax processes with its finance applications.
+For example, Lenovo, a global manufacturer of personal computers, aligned its tax strategies with business processes by automating and integrating its indirect tax processes with Thomson Reuters ONESOURCE Determination.
+This integration allowed Lenovo to overcome the logistic and geographic challenges of consolidating corporate tax processes globally and streamlining and integrating tax processes with its finance applications.

 Avoid leaving money on the table from overpaid vendor-charged tax and protect your operational spend with ONESOURCE Determination.